jherax/js-utils/README.md

   (function() {
     js.createNS("animation.g2D.slide");
     js.createNS("animation.g3D.cubic");
-    // you can get the reference of a namespace, declaring localized namespaces
+    // you can get the reference of created namespace var tools = js.createNS("animation.tools");
-    // by a function or module at the top of your function scope.
+    // If you use local/cached references is recommended declare them
-    // (this is called: dependancy declaration pattern) var tools = js.createNS("animation.tools");
+    // within a function or module at the top of your function scope
-  })();
+    // (this is a dependancy declaration pattern) })();
 ```